 5. Strategy Execution Cascade

-Once you have defined your strategy, it’s time to cascade it across the organization.
+Once you have defined your business strategy, it’s time to cascade it across the organization.
 The Balanced Scorecard is the best-known technique to do so.
-Below you will find some Balanced Scorecard facts and figures and some tips for the advanced practitioners.

 5.1.
 Facts and figures about the Balanced Scorecard